 My article is full of cultural tips as a review of an exhibition of famous German fashion photographer Peter Lindbergh, also I wrote about the Museum of emigration, where I saw stories about thousands of people, who left Europe at the beginning of the 20th century and travelled to America.

-Thuringia region (articles about Weimar – Erfurt – Gotha – Wartburg)
+Thuringia region (Weimar – Erfurt – Gotha – Wartburg)

 Frankfurt am Main